 - ASK YOUR TEAM FOR QUESTIONS.
 For questions to ask the interviewee, enlist the help of your team to come up with questions specific to your company and culture.
 But here are some examples:

-- What are your favorite and least favorite things about working remotely?
+- What are your favourite and least favourite things about working remotely?

 - What do you do to address loneliness?